Kim Kardashian Teases 2017 Holiday Card Like a Christmas Advent Calendar

 Article continues below

-Kim revealed that the photographer who shot the 2017 Kardashian family Christmas card is Eli Linnetz.
+Kim revealed that the photographer who shot the 2017 Kardashian and Jenner family Christmas card is Eli Linnetz.

 The family posed for the card last month at a Los Angeles studio.
 Kim's kids and husband Kanye West, sister Khloe Kardashian, Kylie Jenner, Rob Kardashian and his 1-year-old daughter Dream Kardashian, mom Kris Jenner and Kourtney, Reign and her other kids Penelope Disick, 5, and Mason Disick, 7, were all spotted.